jonnew/ONIX/oepcie/Specification.md

 1. Device register programming interface:

 - `uint32_t config_device_id`: Device ID register.
 Specify a device endpoint as enumerated by the firmware (e.g. an Intan chip, or a IMU chip)  and to which communication will be directed using `config_reg_addr` and `config_reg_value`.

-- `uint32_t config_reg_addr`: register address of configuration to be
+- `uint32_t config_reg_addr`: register address of configuration to be written
-  written

 - `uint32_t config_reg_value`: configuration value to be written to or read from and that corresponds to `config_reg_addr` on device `config_device_id`

 - `uint32_t config_rw`: bit indicating if a read or write should be performed.
   0 indicates read operation. >0 indicates write operation.

-- `uint32_t config_trig`: set >0 to trigger either register read or
+- `uint32_t config_trig`: set >0 to trigger either register read or write
-  write operation depending on the state of `config_rw`.
+  operation depending on the state of `config_rw`.
 If `config_rw` is 0, a read is performed.
 In this case `config_reg_value` is updated with value stored at `config_reg_addr` on device at `config_device_id`.
 If the specified register is not readable, `config_reg_value` is populated with a magic number (`OE_REGMAGIC`).
-  If `config_rw`is 1, `config_reg_value` is written to register at
-  `config_reg_addr` on device `config_device_id`.
-The `config_trig`
-  register shall always be set low by the firmware following transmission even if it is not successful or does not make sense given the address register values.
+If `config_rw`is 1, `config_reg_value` is written to register at `config_reg_addr` on device `config_device_id`.
+The `config_trig` register is always be set low by the firmware following transmission even if it is not successful or does not make sense given the address register values.

 2. Global acqusition registers

 - `uint32_t running`: set to > 0 to run the system clock and produce data.
 Set to 0 to stop the system clock and therefore stop data flow.
 Results in no other configuration changes.

 - `uint32_t reset`: set to > 0 to trigger a hardware reset and send a fresh device map to the host and reset hardware to its default state.
 Set to 0 by host firmware upon entering the reset state.

-- `uint32_t sys_clock_hz`: A read-only register specifying the base
-  hardware clock frequency in Hz.

-- `uint32_t frame_clock_hz`: A read-only register specifying the frame clock frequency in Hz.
-This is a function of the current value of clock muliply and divide registers specified below. device map to the host
+- `uint32_t sys_clock_hz`: A read-only register specifying the base hardware clock frequency in Hz.

-- `uint32_t frame_clock_m`: Frame clock divider numerator value.

-- `uint32_t frame_clock_d`: Frame clock divider denominator value.

 - _Note:_ Appropriate values of `config_reg_addr` and `config_reg_value` are
   determined by:
     - Looking at a device's data sheet if the device is an integrated circuit
     - Looking at the verilog source code comments if the device exists as a module that is implemented within the FPGA (e.g a MUX) or as a verilog module that abstracts a PCB or sub-circuit (e.g. a digital IO port).

 - _Note:_ `SEEK` locations of each configuration register, relative to the start of the stream, are provided by the `oe_config_reg` enum.

 - _Note:_ Upon a call to `oe_write_reg`, the following actions take place: